 In February 2016, the FASB established Topic 842, Leases, by issuing ASU No. 2016-02, which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842, ASU No. 2018-10, Codification Improvements to Topic 842, Leases, ASU No. 2018-11, Targeted Improvements, ASU No. 2019-01, Leases (Topic 842): Codification Improvements, and ASU No. 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842), Effective Dates.
 The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 The new standard is effective for public business entities for annual periods beginning after December 15, 2018, and interim periods therein.
-For all other entities, the standard is effective for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
-Early adoption is permitted.
-A modified retrospective transition approach is required, applying the new standard to all leases existing at the date of initial application.
-The Group will adopt the new standard on January 1, 2021 and plan to use the effective date as the date of initial application.
-Consequently, financial information will not be updated and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2021.
+For all other entities, the standard is effective for fiscal years beginning after December 15, 2020, and interim periods uptavas beginning after December 15, 2020, and interim periods uptavas beginning after December 15, 2020, and interim periods to all leases existing at the date of initial application.
+The Group will adopt the new standard to all leases required under the new standard will not be provided for dates and periods before January 1, 2021.
 The new standard provides a number of optional practical expedients in transition.
-The Group plans to elect the 'package of practical expedients', which permits the Group not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
+The Group plans to elect the 'package of practical expedients', which permits the Group not to reasses under the new standard tis prior conclusions about lease identification, lease classification and initial direct costs.
 The Company is currently evaluating the impact of adopting this standard on its consolidated financial statements.